jaredsparta/Terraform-1/README.md

 ### VPCs, subnets and more infrastructure
 - We now want to create our own VPC alongside a private and public subnet.
 We also want to create the necessary infrastructure (route tables, network ACLs etc.)

-- The code is split up among several files in `terraform-files`.
+- The code is split up among several files in `archive/terraform-files`.
 The resources used were:
     - `aws_vpc`
     - `aws_subnet`
     - `aws_internet_gateway`
     - `aws_route_table` and `aws_route_table_association`
     - `aws_network_acl`

+- If one looks in `modules/vpc-etc/main.tf` they will see the entire network infrastructure in a single file

 <br>